 For the full list of Governor responsibilities and Working parties, please see the link below:

-For all Governors roles, responsibilities, Pecuniary Interests and attendance please see the relevant academic year below:
+For the current Governor Pecuniary Interests and attendance for the last academic year, please see the link below:

 For this current academic year, please contact Mrs Stewart at the school office for an up to date attendance register.

 If you would like to see a copy of the minutes and documentation from any Governors meeting, please contact Mrs Stewart at the school office who can arrange this for you.